 7. Using /\d+/g matches all sequences of ____.

-8. To transform only the first letter of every word, use the boundary symbol ____.
+8. To transform only the first letter of each word, use the boundary symbol ____.

 9. Callback-based replacements make replace() more ____ and flexible.